Hermann Graf: War against the Soviet Union

 By mid-June, III./JG 52 was back together in Bucharest and re-equipped with the new, more powerful Bf 109F-4 model.
 The Gruppe was not involved in most of the fighting in the opening phases of Operation Barbarossa as it was once again kept back to defend Ploiești and the Romanian ports from Soviet bombers.
 The pilots’ mood was not helped when Reichsmarschall Hermann Göring, the commander-in-chief of the Luftwaffe, criticised the unit on 4 July for its lack of success compared to virtually all the other Jagdgruppen.
-On 1 August, after German advances had removed the threat of Soviet air attacks on Romania, the unit was transferred to the front line and the major Luftwaffe airbase at Belaya Zerkov in the Ukraine south of Kiev.
+On 1 August, after German advances had removed the threat of Soviet air attacks on Romania, the unit was transferred to the front line and the major Luftwaffe airbase at Belaya Tserkov in Ukraine south of Kiev.
 Graf achieved his first victory in the early hours of 4 August when his squadron was escorting a Junkers Ju 87 dive-bombing strike, shooting down one of a pair of attacking Polikarpov I-16 fighters.
 Despite his success, he was reprimanded by his squadron leader, because he had broken formation and forgotten to arm his guns before firing.
 His second victory was achieved the next day, although Graf was lucky to get away unscathed – landing his aircraft riddled with bullet holes.

-As the German ground forces advanced across the Ukraine in August and September, the air units of JG 52 kept pace – constantly moving on to forward airbases.
+As the German ground forces advanced across Ukraine in August and September, the air units of JG 52 kept pace – constantly moving on to forward airbases.
 The Gruppe was involved in providing cover for the southern crossings over the Dnieper, the capture of Poltava, the First Battle of Kharkov and then crossing the Perekop isthmus into the Crimea.
 They often flew three or four missions a day when weather permitted.
 By the end of October Graf was mastering his flying technique, becoming adept at low-level flying, and had achieved 20 victories.
 The rains arrived in November, turning the airfields to mud and limiting air operations and the number of serviceable aircraft.
 Graf's unit was moved forward to Taganrog to support the battle for Rostov.
 Once the snow arrived, freezing the ground, operations picked up again.
 In heavy combat over and around the see-saw battle, Graf had doubled his score to 42 by the end of 1941, making him one of the Gruppe’s leading pilots.
 On New Year's Day 1942, III./JG 52 was transferred to the relative comfort of the large Kharkov-Rogan airfield, with its closed hangars.
 The blizzard conditions (often getting down to −20 °C overnight) made flying virtually impossible.
 On 24 January, Graf was awarded the Knight's Cross of the Iron Cross for his victories to date.
 Soon after, he was sent on rotation back home on leave.
 Within a month, his regular wingman, Steinbatz, was also awarded the Knight's Cross for a similar score.